etiry/cohens-kappa-JS/README.md

 ```
 ---------------

+## Testing

+If you have node and jasmine installed, you can run the tests by typing `jasmine`
+from the `cohens-kappa` directory.

+The values for the tests are derived from computing *k* using R. You can find a an
+R script for doing this in `spec/kappa_script.R`.
+This script uses the package
+`irr` to compute *k* and the package `jsonlite` to convert JSON strings into
+R-style data structures.
+Its usage is documented in comments.

+In addition, `example.js`, contains several example usages of CKJS along with the
+output they should produce.
+You can simply run the code and confirm that it puts
+out what it's supposed to.

 ## What CKJS doesn't do (yet)

 Right now, there is no functionality for computing *p*-values or confidence intervals